oliviaAB/oab-website/content/blog/2024-08-20-setting-up-r-project/index.md

 }
 ```

-If for some reason one or more values in the `body_mass_g` column does not follow the expected format, the function will return an error that specify which rows in the data-frame violate this assumption, e.g.:
+If for some reason one or more values in the `body_mass_g` column do not follow the expected format, the function will return an error that specifies which rows in the data-frame violate this assumption, e.g.:

     Column 'body_mass_g' violates assertion 'rlang::is_integerish' 3 times